khulnasoft/integrations-core/docs/developer/meta/ci/validation.md

 ddev validate dashboards
 ```

 This validates that dashboards are formatted correctly.
-This means that they need to be proper JSON and generated from Datadog's `/dashboard` [API](https://docs.khulnasoft.com/api/v1/dashboards/).
+This means that they need to be proper JSON and generated from Khulnasoft's `/dashboard` [API](https://docs.khulnasoft.com/api/v1/dashboards/).

 !!! tip
     If you see a failure regarding use of the screen endpoint, consider using our dashboard [utility command](../../ddev/cli.md#ddev-meta-dash-export) to generate your dashboard payload.